-- Budget friendly: Sirloin tip roast is one of inexpensive cuts of beef.
+- Budget friendly: Beef sirloin tip is one of inexpensive cuts of beef.

-- Juicy, tender results: Sirloin tip is not the most tender cut of meat, but with my method your beef sirloin roast turns out so succulent!
+- Juicy, tender results: It is not the most tender cut of meat but with my method your roast turns out so succulent!

-- No need to brown first: Save time (and washing a pan), my method of how to cook sirloin tip roast first at a high oven temp, creates a ‘crust’ and seals in the juices.
+- No need to brown first: Save time and washing a pan with my cooking method.
+First we cook meat at high oven temperature that creates “a crust” and seals in the juices.

-- Sunday dinner or special occasion: Impressive main dish looks beautiful on the cutting board and will earn rave reviews from family and guests!
+- Sunday dinner or special occasion: This impressive main dish looks beautiful on the cutting board and will earn rave reviews from family and guests!

-- Delicious leftovers: The next day, serve leftovers as beef sandwiches with au jus for dipping- amazing!
+- Delicious leftovers: The next day, serve leftovers as beef sandwiches with au jus for dipping.

 Ingredients You Will Need